-Today, mainstream lenders will offer around 4-4.5% for development finance.
+Today, mainstream lenders will offer around 4-4.5% for a commercial bridging loan for property development.
 Specialist lenders offer rates of between 6% and 6.5% but, in return offer 75% of the gross development value (GDV).
 In comparison, borrowing from mainstream lenders costs less, but these lenders will offer finance at just 50% of the GDV.

 Your profile and track record will also influence what a lender will offer you.
 More liquid developers who can showcase a track record of successful projects and who are developing in-demand property in sought-after areas will get better rates than a first-time lender with a development project that carries more risk.

 No matter how experienced you are and the quality of past developments, lenders will never let you borrow so much that you aren’t highly motivated to make the project succeed: a little bit of pressure is part of the game.
 However much you want to borrow, your lender will always balance the deal so that you have to invest enough personal capital that will make it impossible not to give the project your all.